nessalc/lapo-api/README.md

 * GET `/planets` -- returns planets that are visible right now
 * GET `/sun` -- returns sunrise, sunset, twilight, and dusk information
 * GET `/moon` -- returns moonrise, moonset, and phase of the moon
+* GET `/events` -- returns summary, description, start/end time and location of events happening in the next 30 days